My initial goal was:

 - dealing with complaints

 After a while, I also started to provide suggestions for lectionary-based liturgical planning.
-Initially this is based on the Roman Catholic Sunday lectionary, and focussed on free-use hymns.
-Recently it has broadened to include a range of traditional and folk-influenced hymody, and also copyright free art-works.
-What happens next is up to the Holy Spirit.
+Initially this was based on the Roman Catholic Sunday lectionary, and focussed on free-use hymns.
+Then the lists broadened to include a range of traditional, folk-influenced and contemporary Christian Music (CCM) styled hymnody, and also copyright free art-works.
+A series of suggestions based on the Revised Common Lectionary has been started, as well.